osandov/drgn/docs/api_reference.rst

     accessing a memory address which is not valid in a program, or when accessing out of bounds of a value object).

-.. exception:: FileFormatError

-    This error is raised when a file cannot be parsed according to its expected format (e.g., ELF or DWARF).

 .. exception:: MissingDebugInfoError

     This error is raised when one or more files in a program do not have debug